jamesmontemagno/app-imagesearch-cogs/README.md

 ## Image Search

-Demo application built with [Xamarin](http://xamarin.com) to do a Google Image Search and then use Microsoft Cognitive Services to do emotion face detection on the results or on a photo you take from your device!
+Demo application built with [Xamarin](http://xamarin.com) to do a Bing and Google Image Search and then use Microsoft Cognitive Services to do emotion face detection on the results or on a photo you take from your device!

-Watch the .NET conf video:
+Watch the .NET conf video: https://channel9.msdn.com/Events/dotnetConf/2016/iOS--Android-Development-for-the-C-Developer-with-Xamarin

 ## Setup

-You must use setup a few API keys that can be set in ImageSearch/Services/GoogleImageSearch.cs
+You must use setup a few API keys that can be set in ImageSearch/Services/ServiceKeys.cs

 ### Microsoft Cognitive Services

 Setup a Emotion API key for Cognitive Services at: https://www.microsoft.com/cognitive-services/

+Setup a Bing Search API Key at: https://microsoft.com/cognitive-services

-### Google Custom Search
+### Optional: Google Custom Search
+If desired you can swap out the Bing Image search with a Google image search by following these instructions:

 Setup a custom search with Image enabled with a website of *: https://cse.google.com/cse/